laravel/spark-next-docs/1.x/spark-paddle/customization.md

 ### Brand Color

-To customize the brand color used to determine the color of the button elements within the Spark billing portal, you may define a `brand.color` configuration item within your application's `config/spark.php` configuration file.
+To customize the color used as the background color of the button elements within the Spark billing portal, you may define a `brand.color` configuration item within your application's `config/spark.php` configuration file.
 This configuration value should correspond to a background color offered by the [Tailwind CSS framework](https://tailwindcss.com/docs/customizing-colors):

 ```php
 'brand' => [